mvdh7/PyCO2SYS/docs/uncertainty.md

 ### Outputs

-!!! abstract "`PyCO2SYS.uncertainty.propagate` outputs"
+!!! abstract "`PyCO2SYS.uncertainty.propagate[_nd]` outputs"

     * `uncertainties`: the **total uncertainty** in each output variable in `uncertainties_into`.
     * `components`: the **separate contribution of each input parameter** in `uncertainties_from` to the total uncertainty for each output variable in `uncertainties_into`.

     Both outputs are dicts with keys the same as `uncertainties_into`.

     Each entry in `components` is itself a dict with keys the same as `uncertainties_from`, containing the uncertainty in the output variable from each input parameter separately.
-For example, the uncertainty in total borate arising from the uncertainty in input salinity could be accesed with `components["TB"]["SAL"]`.
+For example, the uncertainty in total borate arising from the uncertainty in input salinity could be accesed with `components["TB"]["SAL"]` in MATLAB style, or `components["total_borate"]["salinity"]` in `CO2SYS_nd` style.

     Each entry in `uncertainties` is the Pythagorean sum of all the different uncertainty components for each variable.
 This calculation assumes that all uncertainties are independent from each other and that they are provided in terms of single standard deviations.